Funj Chronicle: Sources and structure

 The Kātib al-Shūna admits in his introduction that his sources are mainly anecdotes, often contradictory ones.
 For the latter part of the Chronicle he makes use of family stories and finally his own memories.
 He did make use of two written sources: a king-list distinct from that acquired by James Bruce in 1772 and the Ṭabaqāt of Wad Ḍayfallāh, a biographical dictionary of Sudanese religious men compiled between 1753 and 1805.

 The first part of the Chronicle is based on the king-list, fleshed out with occasional anecdotes.
 O'Fahey and Spaulding call it "a king-list with the accretion of a certain amount of commentary".
-Beginning with the reign of Bādī IV (1724–1762), it becomes much fuller.
-From AH 1203 (1788/9), the reign-based structure is dropped because "the power of the Funj ended, and no list of them was kept.
+The Chronicle goes into more depth beginning with the reign of Bādī IV (1724–1762).
+From 1788/1789 (AH 1203), the reign-based structure is dropped because "the power of the Funj ended, and no list of them was kept.
 Their kingship became a customary institution, and the regnal dating passed in reality in the name of the Hamaj".
 The Chronicle is thus at its most detailed for the period of the Hamaj Regency.

 The Chronicle has a narrow geographical scope, centred on the Blue Nile and the Funj capital, Sinnār.
 The region west of the White Nile and the northern regions of the ʿAbdallāb and Jaʿaliyyūn are only occasionally mentioned.
 Likewise, the Kātib did not know anything of the Khashm al-Baḥr to the south of Sinnār before the Hamaj Regency.
 The Shāyqiyya are not mentioned before the Ottoman invasion.
 With the coming of the Ottomans, the scope of the Chronicle expands somewhat.
 The latter part is structured around the tenures of the Ottoman governor-generals.